 - I used https://www.alexa.com/ and entered the analysts firm domain to get a list of competitors.

-- In addition, using graphs from reputable analyst is always prefered to graphs you draw on your own (in spite of the graphical “price” you pay for having “ugly” graph in your deck.
+- In addition, using graphs from a reputable analyst is always preferred to diagrams you draw on your own (despite the graphical "price" you pay for having an "ugly" graph in your deck.